 Tammy Duckworth, Democratic challenger for the 8th Congressional District seat, held by U.S. Rep. Joe Walsh during their third of five debates at the Meadows Club, Rolling Meadows, Illinois, October 9, 2012. | Dom Najolia~Sun-Times

 Turns out, U.S. Rep. Joe Walsh probably would have won the bet.

-Democrat Tammy Duckworth didn’t take the Republican congressman up on a wager he laid out at their Tuesday night debate — but if she had, it sounds like she would have lost.
+Democrat Tammy Duckworth didn’t take up the Republican congressman on a wager he laid out at a Tuesday night debate — but had she, it sounds like she would have lost.

 The proposed bet involved Chicago Prime Steakhouse in Schaumburg.

 Walsh insisted that the restaurant owner was concerned about how “Obamacare” affected his business.
 Duckworth said she also talked to the restaurant owner and heard a different story.
 She accused Walsh of talking too much and not listening.

 On Wednesday, the managing partner of Chicago Prime Steakhouse made it abundantly clear in an interview with the Chicago Sun-Times that he didn’t have anything against either candidate.

 “They’re both welcome in my restaurant,” he said.
 “There’s no question, both of them have a sincere interest in understanding what is happening to me.
 They both were very, very adamant about it.
 They wanted to understand.”

 But after getting besieged with media calls Wednesday, Andy-John G. Kalkounos said he thought he should release a statement to respond to the “high volume of reporters” from everywhere from Washington newspapers to the Huffington Post.

 “If I haven’t taken 30 calls here, they just keep writing notes down,” with phone messages, he said.